pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 ==========

-The library class :class:`~eventsourcing.domain.model.versioning.Upcastable` supports versioning of domain model classes.
+The library class :class:`~eventsourcing.domain.model.versioning.Upcastable` supports versioning.
 This class is inherited by all of the domain event classes in the library, so that custom event classes can be versioned.
 It is also inherited by the domain entity classes, so that custom entity classes can be versioned (snapshots can be upcast).

 Versioning events